 This graph shows the quarterly Apartment Tightness Index.
 Any reading below 50 indicates looser conditions from the previous quarter.
 This indicates market conditions were looser over the last quarter.

 As I've mentioned before, this index helped me call the bottom for effective rents (and the top for the vacancy rate) early in 2010.

-This is the fourth consecutive quarterly survey indicating looser conditions - it appears supply has caught up with demand - and I expect rent growth to slow (the vacancy rate is generally creeping up too).
+This is the fifth consecutive quarterly survey indicating looser conditions - it appears supply has caught up with demand - and I expect rent growth to slow.